Hashtag: In popular culture

 In 2019, the British Ornithological Union included a hash character in the design of its new Janet Kear Union Medal, to represent "science communication and social media".

 Linguistic analysis

-Linguists argue that hashtagging is a morphological process and that hashtags function as words.
+Some linguists argue that hashtagging is a morphological process and that hashtags function as words.

 The popularity of a hashtag is influenced less by its conciseness and clarity, and more by the presence of preexisting popular hashtags with similar syntactic formats.
 This suggests that, similar to word formation, users may see the syntax of an existing viral hashtag as a blueprint for creating new ones.
 For instance, the viral hashtag #JeSuisCharlie gave rise to other popular indicative mood hashtags like #JeVoteMacron and #JeChoisisMarine.